 R-1.1.2.1 In case of multilayer (PE-AL-PE) pipes supplied in straight length bundled form, the distance (X) between the supporting frames shall be equally spaced in order to allow stacking (see Fig. 12).
 Such pipes shall rest evenly over their whole length.
 The supporting frame shall not be nailed together and shall be constructed such as to lead the pressure load directly through the supporting frame and not through the multilayer pipes.

 R-1.1.2.2 The pipe bundles shall preferably be packed in woven fabric lay-flat tube or wrapped with woven fabric.
-The woven fabric shall be of HDPE or PP, suitably compounded with 2.0 to 3.0 percent of Carbon black or equivalent material to protect the pipe from damages and from UV degradation.
+The woven fabric shall be of HDPE or PP, suitably compounded with 2.0 to 3.0 percent of carbon black or equivalent material to protect the pipe from damages and from UV degradation.

 Fig. 12 Stacking Arrangement of Straight length pipes